 This is a solid 4.5 Star reel that is the smallest ultralight in terms of overall size, on this list.
 Many of the reviews mention how tough this reel is, given its smaller size and lighter weight.
 It has been used from the wilds of Alaska to the wind blown banks of Chesapeake Bay, and has never missed a beat.
-The Okuma has been singled out for its smoothness, being compared to reels costing 5 times more.
+The Okuma has been singled out for its smoothness, being compared to ultralight reels costing 5 times more.

 Although small, it can bring in the big ones too.
 With 4 pound test it handled a 6-plus pound lake trout, and while the fight was fierce, with the fisherman saying that the trout went on 4 thirty-five foot deep runs, that Okuma C-10 made sure the angler netted the trout for a shoreline lunch.

 All in all, many reviews state that as long as this reel is manufactured, the reviewers will keep purchasing it.
-Pretty decent praise for a lower cost ultralight reel.
+Pretty decent praise for a lower cost ultralight spinning reel.

 This is, no doubt, one of the best deals for an ultralight fishing reel.
 The two-toned color makes it look good, and overall performance will make it feel good.
-This ultralight means you don’t have to spend a lot to get a lot, which makes it the perfect choice for beginners who want to experience ultralight fishing, or for the weekender who just wants to be able to throw a reel and rod in the boat, get out there and get casting.
+This ultralight means you don’t have to spend a lot to get a lot, which makes it the perfect choice for beginners who want to experience ultralight fishing.
+Or for the weekender who just wants to be able to throw a reel and rod in the boat, get out there and get casting.
 If you just want one new reel on this list for a great price, this may be the best ultralight reel you’ll ever own.

 4. Shimano Sedona Fi Spinning Reel

-Shimano is one of the leaders in high quality fishing reels, and their ultralight Sedona Fi proves that point.
+Shimano is one of the leaders in high-quality fishing reels, and their ultralight Sedona Fi proves that point.
 Shimano incorporates its own Hagane gearing into this reel, making it an extremely tough ultralight when you need it most.
-(Hagane gears, by the way, are cold pressed under massive pressure, making them more dense and durable, while allowing them to withstand more punishment and abuse.)
+(Hagane gears, by the way, are cold-pressed under massive pressure, making them more dense and durable, while allowing them to withstand more punishment and abuse.)
 Think of this reel as the cousin of the renowned Shimano Stradic.

 Consider these features: